dennisprangle/dennisprangle.github.io/_posts/2016-01-03-LFtimeline.md

 ###1980s

 - 1984 [Diggle and Gratton](http://www.jstor.org/stable/2345504) on inference for implicit models.
-This paper also discusses some precursors in the 1970s which use likelihood free methods for particular applications.
+This paper also discusses some precursors in the 1970s which use ad-hoc likelihood-free methods for particular applications.

 - 1984 [Rubin](http://projecteuclid.org/euclid.aos/1176346785) presents a likelihood-free rejection sampling algorithm as an intuitive explanation of Bayesian methods, but not as a practical method.